-36 Contingent liabilities
+35 Contingent liabilities

-As at As at
+Particulars As at As at

-Particulars December 31, March 31, 2021
+ratuculais June 30, 2021 March 31, 2021

-2021

 Claims against the Group not acknowledged as debts 824 824

 a) The Group has received income tax assessment order for financial years 2006-07 and 2007-08 for the erstwhile subsidiary Mindtree Technologies Private Limited (MTPL) with demands amounting to Rs 11 and Rs 10 respectively on account of certain disallowances/ adjustments made by income tax department.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
 The Group has filed an appeal with Commissioner of Income Tax (Appeals) against the demand received.
 The Group has not deposited the amount of demand with the department.
 The department has adjusted pending refunds amounting to Rs 18 against these demands.